ufosc/club-documents/Administrative/Procedures.md

 		- Ask people’s opinion (if they use it, want to use it etc)
 	- Once or twice a week
 - Announcements
-	- Facebook events created a week ahead of time
+	- Facebook events created one week ahead of time
+		- Use meeting appropriate image (found on logos repo)
+		- Use description and time from our calender
 	- Emails go out Sunday
 	- Talk about upcoming events and meetings
 		- Casual Coding (Location, time)